 You’ll save so much hassle if you can just separate your clothes right when you take them off.

-This hack is dependent on your washer but some washers actually have a quick wash option.
+This hack is dependent on your washing machine, but I bet your washer has a quick wash option.

 What’s so special about the Quick Wash option?
 It cuts down wash time in half.
 You might think that this is ridiculous because you need the full hour to wash.

 The reality of it is it’s pretty ridiculous for a machine to take a full hour to wash clothes.
 Why waste electricity and water?
 Not everything needs a deep clean.